BAS-3

 In relation to the National Curriculum, and on feedback received from users of the 2nd Edition, several important changes were made.

-- A revised attainment scales of Number Skills
+• A revised Number Skills attainment scale

 As well as a simplified one-level structure for the Early Years BAS-III, minor changes were made to its Picture Similarities, Naming Vocabulary and Verbal Comprehension scales.